Ghoulboy78/Scarpet-edit/docs/CONTRIBUTING.md

 A message added with this method will appear in the default US English translation.
 If you want to translate to other languages, you just need to create a JSON file with your language's id (e.g. `it_it.json`), and add it into the `se.data/langs` folder.
 When the file is in there, you'll be able to load it by using `/se lang [lang id]` ingame.
-The app will warn to the console if you try to load an uncomplete language ingame, including all missing keys so it's easier to translate.
+The app will warn to the console if you try to load an incomplete language, including all missing keys so it's easier to translate.
 While those are not available, it will use the default US English values for those.

-### Command System
+#### Command System

 In order to partially automate the help creation process, the command system in the app is different than the regular Carpet's command system.
 It is generated in a separate map and pre-proccessed before being passed to Carpet.
 You have to